 Whenever you think about Scotland whisky is the very first thing which comes to mind.
 Apart from the breathtaking surroundings, rolling hills as well as beautiful winding roads, whisky is what makes Scotland so well-known.
 The famous Scotch whisky comes from Scotland.
 Actually so synonymous has good whisky become with Scotch that in England if you require a whisky you’ll be undoubtedly handed a Scotch if you don’t specify otherwise.

 You will find five primary categories of Scotch.
-These types of categories tend to be single malts, single grain Scotch, blended grain whisky, blended malt Scotch whisky which was previously called a vatted malt or even pure malt, and blended Scotch.
-There are several specifics that have to be adopted for a whisky to be known as a Scotch.
-The first condition being that this whisky must be created specifically in Scotland.
-Regardless of what specifications are followed, if a whisky isnï¿½t produced in Scotland it can’t be called a Scotch.
-The next thing to bear in mind is that after distillation a whisky must be matured or aged in fine oak barrels for a period of at least three years.
-In reality it’s been made compulsory to write the age statement on the bottle.
+These types of categories are single malts, single grain Scotch, blended grain whisky, blended malt Scotch whisky that was earlier called a vatted malt or pure malt, and blended Scotch.
+There are some specifics that have to be followed for a whisky to be called a Scotch.
+The very first condition being that this whisky must be made specifically in Scotland.
+No matter what specifications are followed, if a whisky isn�t made in Scotland it can’t be known as a Scotch.
+The next thing to bear in mind is actually that after distillation a whisky needs to be matured or aged in fine oak barrels for a period of a minimum of three years.
+In fact it’s been made compulsory to write the age statement on the bottle.